-Moving to new places is a popularly suggested remedy to get someone to change or look at things differently.
-That’s why they say the same person doesn’t come back after a trip.
+Moving to new places is a popularly suggested remedy to make someone change or look at things differently.
+That’s why they say that the same person doesn’t come back after a trip.

-The peripatetic school (in Greek means walking) founded by Aristotle followed this principle; tradition was for students to discuss philosophical topics with their teacher as they strolled through the garden.
+The peripatetic school (Greek for walk), founded by Aristotle, followed this principle; the tradition was that students would discuss philosophical topics with their teacher while taking a walk in the garden.
 They believed that the movement of their ideas benefited as they moved.
-Travel or even the action of walking causes new stimuli: that we start to know other things and that we relate differently to the world because we go out of the habit and get to improvise.
+Travel or even the action of walking provokes new stimuli: that we begin to know other things and that we relate differently to the world because we get out of the habit and get to improvise.

-Travelling is not synonymous with seeking comfort, but of challengeing your gaze, decoupling the body and mind, almost as if we were resetting the last routines we have imposed ourselves—no matter how long—while we know other ways of living.
+Travelling is not synonymous with seeking comfort, but to challenge your gaze, to unaccustom your body and mind, almost as if we were resetting the last routines we have imposed on ourselves—no matter for how long—while we get to know other ways of living.

 To achieve this and because of the need to help other realities outside our own, there is Rutopia